huplay/demo-gpt-java/README.md

 ## Trained parameters ##

 To use this app you have to find the trained parameters.
-For the GPT-2 models I stored these in separate repos what you can download.
-Other models are also ported, but you have to download them from their original repo.
+For some models I stored these in separate repos what you can download.
+Other models are also ported, but you have to download them from their original source.

 There is a `models` folder where all the ported models have a subfolder with a configuration file.
-I also added a document (`MODEL.md`) which contains the details how to download that model.
+There are `README.md` files in the main `models` folder and within the particular model folder as well, which contains the details how to download the parameters.

-For the details how to port a model see the `README.md` under the `models` folder.

 ## Install ##